Hichem-smr/Medical-Tool_Box/README.md

 ## English :
 Toolbox assembling all medical softwares in one open source project, some projects included :
--Detecting and classifying Platform based on mammary pathologies using mammography images.
+-Detecting and classifying Platform based on mammary pathologies using mammography images, during the realization of the last we had to use a python library called pyds containing programmed mass functions, in the meantime we added nonexistent mass functions as contribution.

 ## Technologies used :